Login to Complete an Application or to Access Judging Panel

 - Letter of Support from fiscal sponsor (if applicable).
 This letter should demonstrate fiscal sponsor’s commitment to providing the applicant with financial management of grants funds and administrative support as needed.

-Evaluation Requirement: Grantees will be provided with web-based evaluation tools to streamline data collection processes.
+Evaluation Requirement: Grantees will be required to complete a pre- and post-grant assessment for the organization.
+Additionally, grantees will be provided with web-based evaluation tools to streamline data collection processes.
 Evaluation support will be provided to grantees.
+Grantees are expected to use the tools provided (if they do not have their own tools for data collection) and to work with the evaluators, when applicable.

 Please return to the Home page to apply for this funding opportunity.